sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 current_owner = kube<br/>
 Transition_mode = kube_running

-This is the state where a feature is running with a container deployed by kube, as described in manifest.<br/>
+The kube deployed container is running.<br/>

+This state can be reached only from the state KUBE_READY.

-It remains in this state, until either `systemctl stop` or kube un-deploys the container or container exits due to failure.
-Irrespective of the trigger, upon docker exit, it transitions to state 6.
+It remains in this state, until any of the following occurs
+   * `systemctl stop` is called
+   * docker exits because kube is un-deploying
+   * docker exits due to a fatal failure.

+This transition to the state KUBE_STOPPED.
+This is the only destination state.

 #### state KUBE_STOPPED